 Court Of Appeals Blocks Rule Limiting Airline ‘Junk’ Fees

-The U.S. Court of Appeals has temporarily blocked a rule from the Department of Transportation (DoT) to mandate upfront disclosure on airline fees and final travel costs for consumers.
-According…
+• A US Court of Appeals temporarily blocked a Department of Transportation (DoT) rule mandating upfront disclosure of airline fees.

 The U.S. Court of Appeals has temporarily blocked a rule from the Department of Transportation (DoT) to mandate upfront disclosure on airline fees and final travel costs for consumers.
 According to a report by Reuters, the court ruling blocks the new DoT rule pending a full review.
 The move is seen as a notable setback for the Biden administration’s efforts to invoke consumer protections regarding so-called “junk fees” attached to ticket pricing.